Jamaica: Strengthening Disaster Risk Management and Climate Resilience in the Development Planning Process

 The main results of the project are:

-- The finalization of the Guidelines for Coastal Protection and Beach Restoration.
-The document aims to incorporate the use of nature-based infrastructure, hard infrastructure, non-structural solutions, and a combination of them.
-The Government of Jamaica’s agencies committed to exploring whether the guidelines can be changed into a formal policy document.
+- The Guidelines for Coastal Protection and Beach Restoration were finalized, and presented during the World Oceans Day event in Jamaica in June 2017.
+The document incorporates the use of nature-based infrastructure, hard infrastructure, non-structural solutions, and a combination of them.

-- An analysis of the impact of flood/landslides on the road network and transport infrastructure has been conducted.
+- An analysis of the impact of flood/landslides on the road network and transport infrastructure was conducted, which fed into the report Natural Hazards and Disaster Risk Assessment for Improved Transport Infrastructure Management – The Case for Application for Jamaica.

-- An analysis on the gaps in capacity building that exist has been finalized, which can feed into a future training plan for emergency management.
+- An analysis on the gaps in the capacity of emergency management first responders was finalized and the final draft was handed over to the Office of Disaster Preparedness and Emergency Response.
+The analysis can feed into a future training plan for emergency management.

 Partners and Coordination

-The project’s key counterparts were the Ministry of Economic Growth and Job Creation, the Ministry of Local Government and Community Development, the Ministry of Land, Water, Environment and Climate Change and the Ministry of Transport, Works and Housing.
-Other public institutions and agencies, such as the Planning Institute of Jamaica and the Jamaica Social Investment Fund were also key counterparts.
+The project’s key counterparts are the Ministry of Economic Growth and Job Creation, the Ministry of Local Government and Community Development, the Ministry of Land, Water, Environment and Climate Change and the Ministry of Transport, Works and Housing.
+Other public institutions and agencies, such as the Planning Institute of Jamaica and the Jamaica Social Investment Fund are also key counterparts.

 The Coastal Management and Beach Restoration Guidelines can be found here.